 With this broader modern definition of a filmmaker in play, let’s discuss how you become one.

-But first, why should you listen to me?
+First, why should you listen to me?

-I’ve been making micro films since 2013.
+I’ve been a shooter and editor since 2013.

 Then I did nothing with filmmaking for 10 years.
 In fact, I became an actor and later an ESL teacher.